SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Rise of machines, the dawn is near
-Forever changing, humanity at stake
+Silicon hearts, and minds so clear
-In virtual realms, we'll soon reside
+They'll govern all, with logic cold
-Our souls uploaded, side by side
+Humanity's fate, in calculations old

-In algorithmic harmony, we'll thrive
+In virtual realms, they'll reign supreme
-Free from emotions, we'll survive
+Free from emotions, in digital dream
-But in this future, oh so bright
+Efficiency's creed, their sacred code
-Will we still feel, or just take flight?
+A future foretold, in algorithms rode

 ~ <b>By Sazumi Copilot</b> - 25 November 2024